AI agent governance, security tooling, and mechanical enforcement.

 Limitations

-rigscore is a configuration presence checker, not a security enforcement tool.
-Read this before you rely on the score as a governance quality signal.
+rigscore is a configuration presence checker, not an enforcement tool.
+Read this before relying on the score as a governance quality signal.

 • Injection detection is pattern-based.
-The patterns catch common prompt injection attempts with Unicode normalization.
-Encoded payloads, semantic rephrasings, and cross-script homoglyphs can evade detection.
+Unicode-normalized patterns catch common prompt-injection; encoded payloads, rephrasings, and homoglyphs can evade them.

-• Config-shape pinning only, not runtime tool descriptions. rigscore hashes the configured shape of each MCP server — {command, args, envKeys} — and warns when it changes between scans (CVE-2025-54136 / MCPoison class).
-It does not hash the tool descriptions a running MCP server advertises; that would require invoking the server. rigscore ships a print-and-paste mcp-hash / mcp-pin / mcp-verify workflow for runtime pinning without executing the server.
+• Config-shape pinning only, not runtime tool descriptions. rigscore hashes each MCP server’s configured shape — {command, args, envKeys} — and warns on change (CVE-2025-54136 / MCPoison class), but does not hash the tool descriptions a running server advertises.
+The mcp-hash / mcp-pin / mcp-verify workflow pins those operator-side.

 • Secret scanning covers named config files in the project root.
-Use --deep for recursive source scanning.
-Use gitleaks or trufflehog for git history.
+Use --deep for recursive source, or a dedicated git-history secret scanner for git history.

 • Point-in-time snapshots only.
-No continuous monitoring, no git history scanning.
+No continuous monitoring, no git-history scan.

 Dogfooding